kwk/pgo-experiment/README.md

 # Overview

-In this experiment I try to show the steps I take to generate PGO profile data from compiling unmodified RPM packages and feeding those profiles into a rebuild of LLVM to get an LLVM that PGO optimized.
+In this experiment I try to show the steps I take to generate PGO profile data from compiling unmodified RPM packages and feeding those profiles into a PGO optimized rebuild of LLVM.

 # Resources